vchandev/chineseNumConverter/README.md

 <img width="210" alt="screen shot 2018-04-29 at 11 57 13 pm" src="https://user-images.githubusercontent.com/25806927/39414761-422f2430-4c09-11e8-8e3d-189aa49e7841.png">

-With this, we can translated numbers that are in the millions.
+With this, we can translate numbers that are in the millions.
 Such as:

 2,547,923